-Issuer Price and Placement Price
+Issue Price and Placement Price

-The Managers have agreed to purchase the Bonds 2023 - 2027 at an issue price of 100.426 % and the Bonds 2023 - 2030 at an issue price of 100.525 % (in each case, before commissions and expenses).
+The Managers have agreed to purchase the Bonds at an issue price of 100.432 % (before commissions and expenses).
 The placement price of the Bonds will be set according to demand.
-The Managers reserve the right to keep any of the Bonds purchased for its own account.
+The Managers reserve the right to keep any of the Bonds purchased for their own account.